britram/rains-prototype/draft-trammell-rains-protocol.md

 ### Semantic of nonexistence proofs

-Shards, pshards and zones can all be used to prove nonexistence during their validity.
-But to allow change to happen frequently and to have a dynamic system, an assertion might be created, altered, expired or revoked during the validity period of a shard, pshard or zone, leading to an inconsistency.
+Shards, P-Shards and zones can all be used to prove nonexistence during their validity.
+But to allow change to happen frequently and to have a dynamic system, an assertion might be created, altered, expired or revoked during the validity period of a shard, P-Shard or zone, leading to an inconsistency.
 Thus, a section proving nonexistence only captures the state at the point in time when it was signed.
-To make sure that the content of a shard, pshard or zone is still accurate, a nonexistence update query {{nonexistence-update-query}} must be sent to the server having authority over that name.
+To make sure that the content of a shard, P-Shard or zone is still accurate, a nonexistence update query {{nonexistence-update-query}} must be sent to the server having authority over that name.

-### Shards and Probabilistic Shards (Pshards) {#shards-and-pshards}
+### Shards and Probabilistic Shards (P-Shards) {#shards-and-p-shards}

 A shard is exclusively used to prove non-existence of a name and type in a given context and range.
 It allows zone authorities with many names to make